RAJA-072/Waste-Classification-ML-Project/README.md

 - **Real-Time Camera Integration**:
   - Captures video feed from a computer or external camera using OpenCV.
-  - Preprocesses frames in real-time for model predictions.
+  - Preprocesses frames in real-time for model predictions

 - **Arduino Servo Control**:
   - Communicates with an Arduino via serial to control servos for waste sorting.